microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 # Create and configure Bot Service

 Let us now create an App Registration with the application permission to access the calls and the media streams of the calls.
-After that we can create a Bot Service link our App Registration, and configure the notification URL.
+After that we can create a Bot Service, link our App Registration, and configure the notification URL.

 ## Create Azure App Registration